Fominayasg/Audio_features_analysis--Music_evokes_cinema/README.md

 The repository is constructed in such a way that the complete process can be followed using the numbered notebooks in the main folder:

-1. Data analysis: Transformation of
+1. Data analysis: Transformation and resampling of the data.
+Feature extraction and feature transformation.

-In the data mask, you will find the outputs with the data obtained throughout the process.
+1. Model training: Neural network building and evaluation.
+1. Final model: Final model training using the settings that gave the best performance.Exporting model to a file.
+1. Cinema genre prediction: Demonstration of the model performance with new audio tracks.

 # Data

-All the
+All the data has been included on the .gitignore due to size restrictions in github.